 - There's also Yellow Desert from Sonic Blast, Death Chamber and Pyramid Cave from Sonic Adventure 2, Glyphic Canyon, Sky Troops and Death Ruins from Shadow the Hedgehog and Dusty Desert from Sonic the Hedgehog (2006) (which is also a Shifting Sand Land).

-- Donkey Kong Country has a "Millstone Mayhem" stage as the last non-boss stage in Monkey Mines, as well as a "Temple Tempest" level near the end of Vine Valley.
+- The original Donkey Kong Country has a "Millstone Mayhem" stage as the last non-boss stage in Monkey Mines, as well as a "Temple Tempest" level near the end of Vine Valley.

 - Said level served as inspiration for "Angry Aztecs" world in Donkey Kong 64.